euroargodev/argopy/docs/advanced-tools/performances/laziness.rst

     ncfiles = [af.ls_dataset()['prof'] for af in idx.iterfloats()]
     print(len(ncfiles))

 and compute zarr references that will be saved by the :class:`stores.ArgoKerchunker` instance.
-Note that this computation is done using Dask delayed when available otherwise using multithreading:
+Note that this computation is done using Dask delayed when available, otherwise using multithreading:

 .. ipython:: python
     :okwarning: